stepanenko/stepanenko/readme.md

 > _Code is the tool.
 The program is the product._

+> _As a Lead JavaScript Engineer, I try to get my team to write as little JavaScript as possible._

 > _Software performance is not about how many features you complete or how much code you type.
 It’s about how much value you create._

 > _A good API is not just easy to use but also hard to misuse._

+> _First do it, then do it right, then do it better._

 > _Don’t write code for something that isn’t actually required, yet.
 (You Aren’t Gonna Need It (YAGNI))_